cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 ..  note::
         Note
         Submitting a **POST** request creates secret metadata.
-If the payload is provided with the **POST** request, then it is encrypted and stored, and then linked with this metadata.
-If no payload is included with the **POST** request, it must be provided with a subsequent **PUT** request.
-        The secret resource encrypts and stores client-provided secret information and metadata.
+If the payload is provided inside the JSON body of the  **POST** request, then it is encrypted and stored, and then linked with this metadata.
+If no payload is included within the **POST** request, then it must be provided with a subsequent **PUT** request.
+The secret resource encrypts and stores both, the client-provided secret data (payload) and metadata.

 .. _containers-concept: